After Four

-After Four was a Canadian youth television series which aired on CBC Television from 1977 to 1978.
+After Four is a Canadian youth television series which aired on CBC Television from 1977 to 1978.

 Premise

 The series was a music-oriented production geared towards teenagers.
 Hosts Jan Tennant and Larry Green were joined by the Christopher Ward Band.

 Scheduling

 The series aired on Mondays at 4:00 p.m.
 (Eastern) It was rebroadcast from 10 April to 26 June 1978 in the same day of week and time.